 Remember to make restaurant reservations as well.
 Generally, restaurant reservations can’t be made as far in advance as hotels, but due to the crowds, you will definitely want a reservation.
 I actually called so far in advance they couldn’t make it yet but told me when to call back so I could be one of the first to reserve the date and time I needed.
 I marked my calendar and all worked out beautifully.
 Check out our Restaurant blog.
 Keep in mind, because May graduation is the largest, many restaurants will require a non-refundable deposit that will get applied to your bill.

 Senior Send-Off is a great activity that many students participate in.
 Generally arranged by sorority sisters for graduating seniors, it is a nice way to say goodbye to students that are graduating.
 Usually, sororities plan things to do for it, and everyone is welcome that wants to take part.
 There are usually dinners for the sendoffs at nice restaurants.

 Don’t worry if you can’t get to graduation.
 You can always watch the live feed on your computer.
-Find yours here.
+Find your grad here.